KruASe76/lingering-potion-crafting/README.md

 [SpigotMC]() ·
 [CurseForge]()

-A Spigot (Bukkit) Minecraft plugin that...
+A Spigot (Bukkit) Minecraft plugin for custom floor crafting recipes using area effect cloud from a lingering potion

 ## Features [WIP]